 You can check out the latest ContractorUK market reports below:

-Faster-growing IT contractor jobs market 'reset' in February
+High inflation boosted IT contractor jobs market in May 2022

 For any further guidance on contractor rates, have a look at some of our other guides which provide further details below: